themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 {{ theme:partial src="image" title="Advanced Personality Connection" caption="" show="{{ number }}" file="Screen Shot 20140901_090844.jpg" }}

 FastMail can now send mail as the external sender by choosing it from a drop down when composing new messages or replying.
-The recipient will not easily detect (if they care to) that the original message was sent from FastMail.
+The recipient will not easily detect (if they care to check) that the original message was sent from FastMail.

 If you want to fake it, you can avoid the SMTP connection stuff and just have FastMail assign a different sender address to the header.
 To anyone just using a dumb email client, it will likely look as if the message came from another account.
 However, digging just below the surface will reveal the FastMail address as the origin of the message.

 > {{ theme:partial src="aside-header" voice="potatowire" text="If you're all-in" }}
 >
 > If you are doing this for a domain that is already setup with FastMail, creating a new personality will be how you generate an originating email address that is different from your log in.
 You won't have to worry about SMTP settings, since they will already be set.
-I use many addresses that I only use to receive email and if I do want to respond, I have to choose a different personality or stop and create it.
+As I aluded to above, I use many addresses to only receive email, and if I do want to respond, I have to choose a different personality or stop and create it.

 There are a couple different options for receiving messages from an external email through FastMail.
 The easiest option is to setup mail forwarding from the old email account.
 For iCloud, login to the iCloud web mail and open the preferences (gear icon in the lower left).
 Add your FastMail email address for the forwarding service.
 I prefer to keep all of the mail in iCloud and do nothing with it other than forward.
 I no longer use iCloud mail at all.